-Stop at the Shelburn Country Store, an original 1859 Vermont Country Store where you can find from local gifts to candies, Christmas decorations, and even clothes.
+Stop at the Shelburn Country Store, an original 1859 Vermont Country Store where you can find local gifts candies, Christmas decorations, and even clothes.
 The store seems small from the outside, but it has 7 rooms filled with all Vermont things, and even better – it is not a tourist trap, with reasonable prices.

-One of the highlights of your visit is to visit the Shelburne Farms with miles of walking trails with scenic views of the farms and the surrounded forests, fields, mountains, and of course, the Lake Champlain.
+One of the highlights of your visit is visit the Shelburne Farms with miles of walking trails with scenic views of the farms and the surrounding forests, fields, mountains, and of course, the Lake Champlain.
 This all while you get to visit a working farm with an educational center for sustainability, try some fresh cheese, visit the organic bakery – You got to try the fresh buttery croissant!